 Even a generous 24-inch monitor can feel cramped when you’ve got multiple windows open on your desktop (and who doesn’t?).
 It’s much worse if you’re confined to a laptop screen.
 Fortunately, it’s simple enough to add a second monitor to your PC setup and spread out.

 Any modern desktop or laptop PC has the graphics capability to run dual displays.
 All that’s required is a second monitor.
-Given the supply chain challenges that have impacted so many tech products, you might have to look a little harder for budget options than in years past, but good deals can still be found.
-See, for example, PCWorld’s recent review of the Acer K24HYL 24-inch ISP display—it focuses on the features you should care about to hit $150.
+Prices for displays have gone up the past few years, but good deals can still be found.
+See, for example, PCWorld’s review of the Acer K24HYL 24-inch ISP display—it focuses on the features you should care about to hit $150.
+Same goes for the Monoprice 24-inch Crystal Pro.

-If you’re determined to get the price even lower, HP’s V20 HD+ Monitor comes in at slightly less, with a 19.5-inch diagonal screen using TN technology, which offers faster response times but less clarity off-axis.
-Another good option is Dell’s SE2222H, which steps you up to a 22-inch screen that features slim bezels, nice for minimizing the disruption between your dual monitors.
-If you want an even bigger screen (although the same 1920×1080 resolution), Dell’s S2721HN 27-inch IPS panel is a fine option at $180.
+If you’re determined to get the price even lower, HP’s V20 HD+ Monitor comes in at sub-$100, with a 19.5-inch diagonal screen using TN technology, which offers faster response times but less clarity off-axis.
+Another good option is Dell’s SE2222H, which steps you up to a 22-inch screen that features slim bezels.

 How to set up dual monitors